-The aims of your SIPP are:
+The aims of your SIPP

-- To enable you to save for your retirement in a tax efficient way. - To allow you to choose from a wide range of investment opportunities, to build up your pension fund. - To allow you to make your own investment decisions, in conjunction with your adviser(s), even if you are drawing an income. - To provide a retirement income, or to take a lump sum payment in lieu of part of such income. - To give you the option of choosing when you draw benefits and being able to take the benefits in stages, if desired. - To provide your beneficiary with a lump sum, pension income or combination of both, on your demise. - Flexibility on payments into the scheme to reflect changes in your personal and financial circumstances.
+- To enable you to save for your retirement in a tax efficient way. - To allow you to choose from a wide range of investment opportunities, to build up your pension fund. - To allow you to make your own investment decisions, in conjunction with your adviser(s), even if you are drawing an income. - To provide a retirement income, or to take a lump sum payment in lieu of part of such income. - To give you the option of choosing when you draw benefits and being able to take the benefits in stages, if desired. - To provide your beneficiary with a lump sum, pension income or combination of both, on your demise. - Flexibility on payments into the scheme to reflect changes in your personal and financial circumstances. - To receive transfers of existing pension schemes into the SIPP including benefits accrued from contracting out of the second state pension scheme.